rozek/svelte-drag-and-drop-actions/README.md

 `use:asDropZone` may be combined with either `use:asDraggable` or `use:asDroppable` (not both together) in order to implement draggable drop zones which may itself be dropped over other drop zones.

+### Caveats ###

+Simply extending already existing native HTML5 drag-and-drop functionality has a lot of advantages - but also some disadvantages, as there are:

+* the cursor shown while dragging is under full control of the native drag-and-drop implementation and can not be influenced programmatically (with the minor exception of setting a proper drop operation for a Droppable)
+* a custom drag image must either be an image object or a visible(!) element within the document from which a snapshot is taken
+* the configured drag image can not be changed during dragging as it is constructed when dragging starts and never updated again

 ### Build Instructions ###

 You may easily build this package yourself.